 Can You Still Use It on Your Desktop?

-Yes, absolutely!
 Microsoft isn’t moving Office entirely into the cloud just yet.
-While you can access Office Online via the browser and store your documents on OneDrive, Office 365 offers many other ways to access and edit your documents.
+While you can access Word, Excel, and PowerPoint with Office Online via the browser and store your documents on OneDrive, Office 365 offers many other ways to access and edit your documents.
 The current package of Office 365 includes the Office 2013 desktop suite (Office 2011 for Mac users).
 In the summer or fall of this year, you will be able to upgrade to Office 2016.

 What Is Included & What Is the Price Tag?